coldcity/transed/README.md

 **NOTE:** You can show this list in the program via Help -> Typing Transliterals.

-In addition, numerals are converted to uppercase, and alpha characters not used in transliteration are ignored.
+In addition, numerals are converted to superscript, and alpha characters not used in transliteration are ignored.